0d0788/ChrootBox/README.md

 ChrootBox
 =

-ChrootBox is a small wrapper script around chroot to create and enter an interactive sandbox environment.
+ChrootBox is a small wrapper script around chroot to create and enter an interactive sandbox like environment.
 Useful e.g. for testing applications with many dependencies so that you can just remove the $CHROOT_PATH dir like a container image and don't have to worry about keeping your main os clean from junk.